bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peano.md

 **Giuseppe Peano** was the founder of symbolic logic and his interests centred on the foundations of mathematics and on the development of a formal logical language.

 ### Mathematical Profile (Excerpt):
-* His parents bought a house in Cuneo but his father continued to work the fields at Tetto Galant with the help of a brother and sister of Giuseppe, while his mother stayed in Cuneo with Giuseppe and his older brother.
-* Giuseppe's mother had a brother who was a priest and lawyer in Turin and, when he realised that Giuseppe was a very talented child, he took him to Turin in 1870 for his secondary schooling and to prepare him for university studies.
 * Giuseppe took exams at Ginnasio Cavour in 1873 and then was a pupil at Liceo Cavour from where he graduated in 1876 and, in that year, he entered the University of Turin.
 * Among Peano's teachers in his first year at the University of Turin was D'Ovidio who taught him analytic geometry and algebra.
 * In his second year he was taught calculus by Angelo Genocchi and descriptive geometry by Giuseppe Bruno.